Selection

 Remarks

-It was amazing that day how similar the sunshine was to that in the 1973 sci–fi movie.
-If that wasn't enough, what was an offhand remark about Sydney in Jan 2020 turned out to be an eerie foreshadow of what happened three years later in Greece and NYC
+It was amazing how similar the light was that day to the strangled sunshine in the 1973 sci–fi movie.
+If that wasn't enough, what was an offhand remark about Sydney in Jan 2020, turned out to be an precursor of what happened in Greece and NYC three years later

 Remarks